NetFlow Top Talkers Analyzer

 Worked Examples:

-Separating service volume from host volume
+Separating service concentration from host concentration

 FAQ:

-Why did some rows get skipped?
+Why did rows get skipped?

-Does a high top-talker share prove abuse?
+Does a high top-talker share prove misuse?

 Glossary: